 The wording on your visa will make it clear that you have permission to stay under the Doctorate Extension Scheme.

 Once your award has been confirmed and you have received your Doctorate Extension Scheme visa, you can start work under the Doctorate Extension Scheme.

 Once your visa is extended you can start most types of work.
 The only restrictions are that you can't work as a doctor or dentist in training, or as a professional sportsperson or sports coach.

-We are required to monitor contact with you while on the scheme and are subject to our normal obligations as a Tier 4 visa sponsor.
+We are required to monitor contact with you while on the scheme and are subject to our normal obligations as a Student visa sponsor.
 We will contact you twice during the 12-month period by email (as per the legal agreement).
 You need to respond to each of these emails within 10 days.

 If you fail to comply with the terms of your visa as outlined in the legal agreement, we must report you to UK Visa & Immigration and your visa will be cancelled.

 Ending the extension scheme